Travel Insurance for Poland • What Tourists and Visitors Need to Know

 Working with a multi-brand insurance agent — rather than buying directly from one insurer — lets you compare policies across multiple companies in one place.
 An experienced agent will identify coverage gaps, explain exclusions, and match the policy to your actual trip profile.
 This is especially important if you don't speak Polish and need help navigating local products.

 Prices vary depending on your age, trip length, coverage limits, and included activities.
-As a rough guide:
+Here's an updated guide for 2025/2026:

-• Longer stays (30+ days): proportionally higher, but per-day cost drops
+- Longer stays (30+ days): proportionally higher, but per-day cost drops significantly

 For the protection it provides, travel insurance is remarkably affordable.
 The cost of a single outpatient visit in a private Polish clinic (300–600 PLN) can exceed the price of the entire policy.